jamf/DEPNotify/README.md

 ## Main Window Configuration

+Main window configurations modify the look, feel, and some of the underlying locations of files.

 | Key | Type | Description | Example |
 | --- | ---- | ----------- | ------- |
 | statusTextAlignment | String | Sets the main screen status text alignment under the progress bar.
 Can be left, center or right | defaults write menu.nomad.DEPNotify	statusTextAlignment left |